 Many people like to let things fester, especially if it involves relationships.
 It takes a lot to let the barrel overflow and finally take action.
 If this rings true with respect to your gripes with your business partner’s acts of disloyalty, waste, or other misconduct, be aware that, in most cases, YOU ONLY HAVE 3 … Read More

 Getting divorced when you own and run a business together with your soon-to-be-ex presents unique challenges.
 If you don’t want to continue running the business with your spouse after divorce, you have a case of business divorce colliding with marital divorce.
 Business divorce is the separation of two or more business partners formerly bound together … Read More

 How much of that LLC do you own, and why does it matter?
-In other words, how do you determine the ownership percentage interest in an LLC?
+How do you determine the ownership percentage interest in an LLC?
 Why does LLC Ownership Percentage matter?
 Your LLC ownership percentage gives you power over the LLC and its profits.
-Either in deciding about important decisions via voting or … Read More
+Either in deciding about important decisions via voting or getting a piece … Read More

 A business break-up can be as stressful and emotionally draining as the breakup of a marriage.
 And there is always a child involved….the business.
 So when your business partnership has gone bad, you really want to find out where you are standing and what rights you may have vis a vis the other business partners and the business.